EDUCATIONAL RESOURCES

 Winter Animal Tracking

-For one week, 25 participants visited our Preserves in Gorham, Standish, Westbrook, and Windham looking to document bird species by sight and sound.
+For one week in May 2020, 25 participants visited our preserves in Gorham, Standish, Westbrook, and Windham looking to document bird species by sight and sound.
 Birds were found in habitats as diverse as the lands we conserve, including open water, wetlands, fields, dense forest, and of course in flight.
 In total, these intrepid birders found 55 different species in just this one week, and many of the species were seen more than once.
 You can see a list of all of the birds below the slideshow.

-A big thank you to volunteer Master Naturalist Marion Sprague for coordinating the event, helping to identify unknown birds, and providing a lot of great educational material.
+A big thank you to volunteer Master Naturalist Marion Sprague for coordinating the event, helping to identify unknown birds, and providing lots of great educational material.
 And thank you to all of the birders, from novices to veterans, who participated.

 Birding Resources